SumanMaharana/jaffle_shop/README.md

-## Testing dbt project: `jaffle_shop`
+## Testing dbt project: `marketing`

-`jaffle_shop` is a fictional ecommerce store.
+`marketing` is a fictional ecommerce store.
 This dbt project transforms raw data from an app database into a customers and orders model ready for analytics.

 ### What is this repo?
 What this repo _is_: